 There are many tips for passive job candidates, as they are qualified job candidates who may not necessarily be looking for work, but who may be interested if the right job comes along.
 Employers look for these passive candidates by reviewing resumes on company web sites, job sites, and professional networking sites.

 Tips to Make Sure Your Dream Employer Can Find You

-Today’s task is to make sure that your current professional information is available online in a way that will attract employers searching for job candidates.
-If you already completed the task for Day 1 of 30 Days to Your Dream Job, then you have already updated your resume to reflect your most recent accomplishments.
+The first task is to make sure that your current professional information is available online in a way that will attract employers searching for job candidates.
+If you already refreshed your resume, then you have already updated your resume to reflect your most recent accomplishments.

-You have also embedded keywords in your resume that will make your professional history more easily searchable by employers seeking candidates with your qualifications.
+You have also embedded the best keywords in your resume to make your professional history more easily searchable by employers seeking candidates with your qualifications.